MLO-lab/MOMO-GP/README.md

 ## Installation

 We suggest using [conda](https://docs.conda.io/en/latest/miniconda.html) to manage your environments.
-Follow these steps to get `MOGP` up and running!
+Follow these steps to get `MOMO-GP` up and running!

 1. Create a python environment in `conda`: